Frequently Asked Questions:

 2. A strategy that I have employed is to set a GTC stop at the STS stop price, and if that stop loss ends up getting hit and the price closes below it to officially close out the system trade, great, it worked out.
 If however price stops me out intra day by going below the STS but manages to close back above the STS, I may consider simply re-entering the trade again.
 I know that some subscribers employ this method.
 To make this decision I’ll look at various time frames and charts as well.

-What do I do if I miss a system trade or wish to buy into a stock that has already been long via the KISS system for a while?
+What do I do if I miss a system trade or wish to buy into a stock that has already been long via the KISS systems for a while?

 There’s no easy answer here, but here’s some things I consider: First off how long has the system been long, and how many STS stops have been generated in the trend at hand?
 If the system only recently went long and has maybe 1 or 2 STS stops, then there could be plenty of meat on the bone if the trend continues.
 If the system has been in the trade for a long time and has generated 12 or 20 STS stops, then perhaps the trend is getting longer in the tooth.
 Again there’s no easy one answer here and you simply have to use our subjective analysis to determine if entering the trade makes sense for you or not.